TheOdinProject/curriculum/rails/conclusion.md

 * The [RailsApps Project](https://tutorials.railsapps.org/) provides lots of great tutorials that walk you through building real-life scenarios like integrating Devise and CanCan with your app or building a payments backend.
 * [RubyFlow community blog](http://www.rubyflow.com/) will have some interesting stuff pop up from time to time.

+## Contributing

+You know more than you think.
+Remember when we just said that you should keep building stuff?
+This website is completely open source and needs your help to improve.
+We have a dedicated group of current and former students who help add features and proofread the curriculum.
+The best part is that it's completely public and free so you can watch or participate at whatever level you're comfortable.

+It's a great way to start learning about agile development methodologies and to start doing meaningful development work in a friendly and supportive environment.
+So check out our [Google Community](https://plus.google.com/communities/100013596437379837846) and our [Meetup Group](meetup.com/Learn-Web-Development-Paired-Programming-in-SF/) to see what we're up to.
+We'd love to have you get involved!

 ## Conclusion

 I want to emphasize again that the learning never really stops but also that you've come a long way.
 Stick around for the next few courses and you'll take a good core and build some very interesting things.
-In the HTML/CSS, you'll learn to make your Rails applications look like actual websites instead of text dumps.
-In Javascript, you'll learn how to take everyday web apps and make them much faster and more dynamic in the browser.
+In the HTML/CSS course, you'll learn to make your Rails applications look like actual websites instead of text dumps.
+In the Javascript course, you'll learn how to take everyday web apps and make them much faster and more dynamic in the browser.

 So there's a lot left to go but it gets better and better.
 Stick with it!